LoicTramis/habit-builder-client/README.md

 <!--
 TODO - Fix: difficulty & frequency tag on newly created habit TODO - Fix: edit form empty
-TODO - Fix: display correct start date after edit
-TODO - Add: button on start and end date that show start end date on calendar TODO - Add: Close icon on login / sign up page
+TODO - Add: button on start and end date tag that go to the start / end date on calendar TODO - Add: Close icon on login / sign up page
 -->

 ## Create a group habit

-- set up a goal
+- set up a goal (multiple habits)
-- set up a deadline
+- set up a deadline (for all habits)
-- set up a frequency
+- set up a frequency (for each habits)
 - change title
 - change description